leomonta/Python_cpp_builder/README.md

 Yes they are, but not immediatly

-When checking if a file has been modified or not the search stops at the first one that has been, in fact modified.
+When checking if a file has been modified or not the search stops at the first one that has been, in fact, modified.
 This means that when `files_hash.txt` is empty, or simply a minimally complex amount of headers have been added, many calls to the builder are needed to reach the 'top' of the include chain

 This is fixable but I'm probably not going to since it's not that big of a problem